Buenos Aires Argentina

 Julia really wanted a pair of "tango" shoes.
 These are stiletto heeled shoes that are claimed to be extremely comfortable to wear; even while dancing the tango.

-We found the street where they were sold the famous handmade tango shoes selected a shop we liked and proceeded to by a pair of shoes.
+We found the street where they were sold the famous handmade tango shoes, selected a shop we liked, and proceeded to buy a pair of shoes.
 Julia speaking only English and the shop keeper speaking only Spanish made the transaction fun to watch.
 This process was proof positive of the power of consumerism to overcome all obstacles in the pursuit of a sale.
-Julia and the shop keeper were very entertaining as each of them used every trick they could muster to communicate complex message such as: these shoe are too narrow, these shoes are cramping my toes, etc. Finally the correct shoes were found and purchased; and all parties were satisfied.
+Julia and the shop keeper were very entertaining as each of them used every trick they could muster to communicate complex messages such as: these shoes are too narrow, these shoes are cramping my toes, etc. Finally the correct shoes were found and purchased; and all parties were satisfied.

 Later in the evening we returned to the city center to Florida Street, which is a long pedestrian mall, to watch the street performers dance the tango.